Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 ### Existing Features
 * Website with 5 individual and separate sections which are linked together to create a coherent whole
-* A sticky-top navbar allows to user-easy and intuitive navigating
+* A fixed/sticky-top navbar allows to user-easy and intuitive navigating
-* A sticky-bottom footer allows to user clever access to social media
+* A fixed/sticky-bottom footer allows to user clever access to social media
 * Sized images which are responsive for mobile and desktop view
 * A 'buy here' button points the user to a familiar but aside shop
 * Contact form with a possibility to write the message and subscribe to the newsletter